rust-lang/cargo/src/doc/build-script.md

 # Case study: Code generation

 Some Cargo packages need to have code generated just before they are compiled for various reasons.
-Here we'll walk through a dependency which uses a parser generator to generate a parser from a grammar.
+Here we'll walk through a simple example which generates a library call as part of the build script.

 First, let's take a look at the directory structure of this package: